lambdaclass/concrete/ROADMAP.md

 13. Add obligation suppression only through explicit assumptions or policy waivers, never comments or hidden allowlists.
-14. Prove or validate obligation-generation soundness for the first obligation kinds in Phase 12.
+14. Prove or validate obligation-generation soundness for the first obligation kinds through the compiler soundness bridge.

-## Phase 5: Source-Level Contracts
+## Phase 4: Source Contracts

-Expected outcome: proof-relevant properties can live in source code without breaking LL(1), and every contract generates obligations instead of becoming decorative prose.
+Goal: let proof-relevant properties live in source code without breaking LL(1), and make every contract generate obligations instead of becoming decorative prose.

-Phase closes when: one flagship uses source contracts as the primary proof surface, and each contract is classified as proved, enforced, assumed, missing, or blocked.
+Done when: one flagship uses source contracts as the primary proof surface, and each contract is classified as proved, enforced, assumed, missing, or blocked.

 1. Add LL(1)-safe function attributes:
    `#[requires(...)]` and `#[ensures(...)]`.